 All images entered in this competition must be taken after the topic of the subject was advised to members.

-Nature - projected digital (Ron Lovesey Salver)
+Nature - Projected digital alternating year on year with prints (Ron Lovesey Salver)

 A maximum of three entries per member.